SharpRay/mini-ldw/README.md

 This project currently supports creating view with views and tables in different data sources, this is the core feature of data virtualization product.

+You can implement a customized data source adapter using Calcite Schema and Table related APIs. e.g., a graph database adapter.

 # Usage

 ## Compile